 How to Update Your Website: Tips and Best Practices

 These days, there’s little in the digital world that isn’t constantly changing and developing.
 Your website should be no exception.
-If you want to keep your audience engaged and your content desirable, you’ll have to stay on top of your game and make sure you’re in-the-know about the latest trends.
-If your site remains the same for too long and isn’t updated with exciting new content every once in a while, you risk appearing stale and irrelevant.
-Thankfully, you can use a professional website builder like Wix to tweak your site and give it the freshening up it requires.
-This straightforward guide will explain how to update your website easily and efficiently:
+If you want to keep your audience engaged and your content desirable, you’ll have to stay on top of your game and make sure you’re covering the latest trends.
+Otherwise, you might risk appearing stale and irrelevant.

 How to update a website in 8 steps

 01. Review your current content and design

 The first step in your website update is to give your current site a thorough evaluation.
 At this point, you’re not creating any new content but simply investigating what works well and what doesn’t.
 This way, you’ll be able to make a clear list of all the details that need changing.

 Visual content: Check the quality and relevance of your visual assets, such as images and videos.
 Identify anything that looks blurry, pixelated or generally outdated.
 You may come across images that are no longer relevant or aren’t aligned with your current brand identity.

 In these instances, you won’t necessarily have to delete the images altogether.
 Rather, you could use online media editing tools to bring them to life.
 Also, take note of your website’s loading speed.
 Old video files may be overly heavy, negatively impacting your site’s user experience.

 Written content: As well as looking at your site’s visuals, scan through the written website content too.
 Look for any broken links, as well as missing or incorrect information.